jclem/konk-rs/README.md

 Options:
-      --color <COLOR>                Enable color output [possible values: true, false] -c, --continue-on-failure          Continue running commands after any failures --kill-timeout <KILL_TIMEOUT>  Time (in seconds) for commands to exit after receiving a SIGINT/SIGTERM before a SIGKILL is sent to them [default: 10]
+      --color <COLOR>                Enable color output [possible values: true, false] -c, --continue-on-failure          Continue running commands after any failures --env-file <ENV_FILE>          Path to a .env file to load [default: .env] --kill-timeout <KILL_TIMEOUT>  Time (in seconds) for commands to exit after receiving a SIGINT/SIGTERM before a SIGKILL is sent to them [default: 10]
-      --no-label                     Do not attach label to output --no-subshell                  Do not run commands with a subshell --show-pid                     Include command PID in output
+      --no-env-file                  Do not load the .env file --no-environment               Do not inherit runtime environment variables --no-label                     Do not attach label to output --no-subshell                  Do not run commands with a subshell --show-pid                     Include command PID in output